deanishe/alfred-pwgen/README.md

 The *average* number of guesses required to crack a password with *n* bits of entropy is 2<sup>n-1</sup>, so 2,147,483,647 guesses for a 32-bit password.
 Or **0.048 seconds** with the above hardware.

-Fortunately, every added bit doubles the amount of entropy passwords, so 64 bits is a good deal stronger: 6.5 *years* on average to guess on the same hardware.
+Fortunately, every added bit doubles the amount of entropy, so 64 bits is a good deal stronger: 6.5 *years* on average to guess on the same hardware.

 | Level   | Min. entropy          | Time to guess&nbsp;\*                         | Application                               |
 | ------: | --------------------: | --------------:                               | ---------------------------               |